msplittgerber/sepsis-shock-prediction/README.md

 ## Results

 The LSTM neural networks shows promising results in predicting sepsis occurrence based on time-series data.
-By capturing temporal dependencies and evolving patient conditions, the model provides early warnings for sepsis, enabling timely interventions.
-The project highlights the importance of leveraging deep learning techniques to improve sepsis prediction accuracy and patient outcomes.
+Overall, increasing the window size from 5 to 10 resulted in improved accuracy, precision, recall, and AUROC scores.
+The model with a window size of 10 performed better in terms of correctly predicting positive cases (higher recall) and had a slightly higher precision.
+However, the overall performance of both models can still be considered moderate, and further refinement and optimization may be required to achieve better results.

 ## Contributing